-SENDCO / SEN Team:
+SENDCO / SEND Team:

-The SEN coordinator (SENDCo) for the school is Miss S Lovatt, who is also a member of the Senior Leadership Team at Hemlington Hall Academy.
-The Head Teacher, Mrs Edmenson, works closely with the SENDCo to keep the Governing Body informed on all aspects of SEN provision.
+The SEND coordinator (SENDCo) for the school is Miss S Lovatt.
+The Head Teacher, Mrs Edmenson, works closely with the SENDCo to keep the Governing Board informed on all aspects of SEND provision.
+Miss Lovatt is a member of the Senior Leadership Team, responsible for advising, monitoring, challenging and supporting leaders on all matters SEND- related.